AngelOfV0id/Batinf0x/README.md

 I have written this utility just for fun, no more.

 GCC, TCC or any other good C compiler is required to build the program.
-After setting up compiler, then configure and run `make.bat` script.
+After setting up compiler, configure and run `make.bat` script.

 Run `batinf0x -v` or `batinf0x --version` to display program version.